 Alice Sullivan is an aspiring writer currently based in Prague as an English teacher.
-She has travelled to 25 countries and counting!
+She has traveled to 25 countries and counting!

 5 Fun Things to Do in Uluwatu